Genez-io/deployapps-landing-page/content/posts/fromt_prompt_to_cloud.md

 * Docs to Markdown version 1.0β34
 * Fri Jun 16 2023 00:42:13 GMT-0700 (PDT)
-* Source doc: Unlocking the Potential of Prompt Engineering with genezio
+* Source doc: Unlocking the Potential of Prompt Engineering with DeployApps
 * Tables are currently converted to HTML tables.
 * This document has images: check for >>>>>  gd2md-html alert:  inline image link in generated source and store images to your server.
 NOTE: Images in exported zip file from Google Docs may not appear in  the same order as they do in your doc.
 Please check the images!